ArneCL/BlogPosts/javascript-create-html-with-javascript.md

-title: Javascript: create HTML with Javascript
+title: Javascript: Create HTML with Javascript
 tags: javascript,html

 If you create HTML with javascript you can